litvinova08/employee-creator/README.md

 - Use Google's Place Autocomplete API to autocomplete an address when the user starts typing

 ## What I struggle with
-26.02.2023 - I experienced a CORS error due to incorrect HttpStatus when a Controller returned an employee by Id
+26.02.2023 - I experienced a CORS error due to an incorrect HttpStatus when a Controller returned an employee by Id

 ## Useful Resources